Squagward/slate-1/source/index.html.md

 When making a module, it is important to know how ct.js loads your files so you can organize them efficiently.
 When your module is loaded, only the file specified as the entry in `metadata.json` is loaded.
 Any other code you want to run must be imported, through the `require` syntax, or ES6 style `import` syntax.

-<aside class="warning">In order to use variables and function defined in other modules, you must list those module names in your module's <code>requires</code> array in the <code>metadata.json</code> file, and then import them as needed</aside>
+<aside class="warning">In order to use variables and functions defined in other modules, you must list those module names in your module's <code>requires</code> array in the <code>metadata.json</code> file, and then import them as needed</aside>